 \subsubsection{Local Kasteleyn orientations and gauge transformations}

-In 3D model, we also want to decorate Kitaev chains to some loops.
+In 3D, we also want to decorate Kitaev chains onto the intersection lines of $G_b$-symmetry domain walls.
 A natural question inherited from 2D is whether there are Kasteleyn properties for all even-link loops in 3D.
-This is related to the fermion parity of the Kitaev chain.
+This question is related to the fermion parity of the Kitaev chain.
 The answer is that the existence of discrete spin structures (the vanishing of $[w_1]$) is related to the existence of \emph{local} Kasteleyn orientations of the resolved dual lattice.
-In other words, Kasteleyn properties are satisfied for the smallest loops, but broken for large loops in 3D in general.
+In other words, Kasteleyn properties are satisfied for the smallest loops but generally broken for large loops in 3D.

-Here is the construction which is similar to the 2D case.
-For a fixed triangulation $\cT$ of 3D manifold $M$, the first step is to construct a polyhedral decomposition $\cP$ of $M$ which is a 4-valent graph dual to $\cT$.
+We now consider the construction that is similar to the 2D case.
+For a fixed triangulation $\cT$ of 3D manifold $M$, the first step is to construct a polyhedral decomposition $\cP$ of $M$, which is a 4-valent graph dual to $\cT$.
 We now add a spinless fermionic degree of freedom to every face (triangle) of $\cT$ and split it into two Majorana fermions on the two sides of this face for convenience.
 Equivalently, we resolve the triangulation $\cT$ by adding a new vertex to each tetrahedron center and obtain a new resolved triangulation $\tcT$.
-The Majorana fermions live on the vertices of the resolved dual lattice $\tcP$, which is a 4-valent graph dual to $\tcT$ (see \fig{fig:direction3D}).
+The Majorana fermions reside on the vertices of the resolved dual lattice $\tcP$, which is a 4-valent graph dual to $\tcT$ (see \fig{fig:direction3D}).

 The second step is again adding directions to links in $\cT$ and $\tcP$.
-The directions of links in $\cT$ are given by the branching structure.
+The directions of the links in $\cT$ are given by the branching structure.
 The dual link direction in $\cP$ is obtained from $\cT$ using the convention shown in \fig{fig:convention3D:1}.
-The directions of new links in $\tcP$ are obtained from the triangulation $\cT$, by using the conventions in \fig{fig:direction3D}.
+The directions of the new links in $\tcP$ are obtained from the triangulation $\cT$ by using the conventions in \fig{fig:direction3D}.